How Much Does Digital Signage Cost?

 Why you can’t afford “free software”

 It may sound counter-intuitive.
-In fact, the term “free software” is misleading. digital signage software can mean anything.
+In fact, the term “free software” is misleading.
+Free digital signage software can mean anything.
 Maybe you get to try out the software for some time at no cost, or you get a severely crippled version of a commercial product.
 It can also mean the software is totally free with no strings attached, but there is no documentation or support included.
 You must pay for assistance and technical support, if it’s available.

 If you search long enough, you may find software that is truly free (as in, open sourced) but you must still pay for some core services, like content storage fees.
 There’s also software that comes bundled with hardware, like System on Chip displays that include some basic digital signage software when you buy their product.
 These bundled software and services tend to be light on features, and difficult to manage.